-Depending on your care provider’s protocol, you may also need to head into the office to have some preliminary blood work that will confirm pregnancy and check your hormone levels.
+Depending on your healthcare provider’s protocol, you may also need to head into the office to have some preliminary blood work.
+This will confirm your pregnancy and check your hormone levels.
 One test will check your hCG.
 This number should double about every 48 to 72 hours.
 The other will check your progesterone levels.

 Both tests are repeated at least once to assess the increase in numbers.

-Even at week four, it’s never too early to start healthy habits.
+Even at week 4, it’s never too early to start healthy habits.
 Try eating whole foods, avoiding smoking and alcohol, and, if you aren’t already, start taking a prenatal vitamin.

 While you shouldn’t worry, it’s important to know that miscarriage rates are high in early pregnancy.
 Researchers estimate that up to 20 percent of known pregnancies end in miscarriage, many of which happen around the time a woman expects her period to start.

-At week four, miscarriage is called a chemical pregnancy since the embryo cannot be detected on ultrasound, only through blood and urine testing.
+At week 4, miscarriage is called a chemical pregnancy since the embryo cannot be detected on ultrasound, only through blood and urine testing.

 Signs of miscarriage include cramping, spotting, and heavy bleeding.
 If you experience these symptoms, don’t necessarily fear the worst.
 As the blastocyst buries deeper into your lining, you may have spotting and discomfort.
 In other words, not all blood means miscarriage is imminent.

 The best way to gauge what’s going on is to keep an eye on yourself and speak with your doctor about the symptoms you’re experiencing.
 If you don’t already have a provider, our Healthline FindCare tool can help you connect to physicians in your area.

-The first weeks can seem difficult and like a major waiting game.
+The first weeks can seem like a difficult waiting game.
 It’s easy to compare notes with friends and family.
 Keep in mind that each pregnancy and each woman is unique.
-What may have worked or been an issue for someone else might not apply in your situation.
+What may have worked or been a problem for someone else might not apply in your situation.

-If you ever have questions or concerns during pregnancy, your first resource should be your care provider.
-They’re used to frequent calls and even “silly” questions, so ask away!
+If you ever have questions or concerns during pregnancy, your first resource should be your healthcare provider.
+They’re used to frequent calls and even silly questions, so ask away!